 This demonstrates to us in no uncertain terms that the concept of "day and night" action without "rest" does not necessarily describe endlessness.
 It can and does describe significantly unbroken, unpaused action which comes to an end, even right in a passage that John is very likely directly pointing to while using the phrase "day and night" in his own Revelation text.
-Not much needs to be said after this, but here is a pile of other examples for skeptics using the same genitival phrase to only denote continuity of action and not endless duration of action:
+This evidence should be sufficient to support the point, but here below is a long list of other examples to demonstrate for skeptics that the same genitival phrase can be used to only denote significantly unpaused continuity of action and not endless duration of action: